Mecklenburg County DUI Guide

 DUI Arrest in Mecklenburg County, NC: Complete Guide

-Being arrested for Driving While Impaired (DWI) in Mecklenburg County can feel overwhelming.
-As one of the busiest judicial districts in the Southeast, Mecklenburg County's court system handles a high volume of DWI cases.
+Being arrested for Driving While Impaired (DWI) in Mecklenburg County can be a disorienting experience.
+The criminal justice system in Mecklenburg County is one of the most complex and high-volume judicial districts in North Carolina.
 This guide provides immediate, practical information to help you navigate the process, understand your rights, and take the necessary steps to protect your future.
-We'll cover everything from what happens after the arrest to understanding Mecklenburg County's unique approach to DWI adjudication.

 Immediate Steps (First 24 Hours)

-• Phone Calls: You will generally be allowed to make a phone call shortly after booking.
-Use this call wisely – contact a family member, friend, or attorney.
+• Phone Calls: You will typically be allowed to make a phone call after the booking process is complete.
+Use this call to contact a family member, friend, or a DUI attorney.

 Critical Deadlines